Icesito68/Port-Windows-11-Lge-devices/guide/English/2-Instalation.md

 > replace `<path/to/Install.wim>` with the path of the install.wim file

-> `install.wim` is in the sources folder of the ISO
+> `install.wim` is in the sources folder of the ISO,
 > you can get it after mounting or extracting the ISO

 ```cmd